It's high fives for JB Hi-Fi's latest profit predictions

 JB Hi-Fi shares jumped to another year high on Friday after the retailer raised its earnings guidance.
-It follows a big turnaround in sales this calendar year and confirmation that the "unsustainable discounting" experienced last year has come to an end.

 The electronics retailer said expected net profit would be about $112 million to $116 million, a 7 to 12 per cent rise from the previous corresponding period.
 Previous guidance was for $108 million to $112 million.